Definition of Swarm Intelligence Applications –

 Businesses employ a lot of surveys, statistical and data analysis tools to understand the problems faced by the production, marketing, inventory or warehousing.
 However scientific they are, they often don’t give the required solutions.

-A new theory developed from observation of animal behavior –ants, bees, and butterflies have led to the development of swarm intelligence applications.
-Scientists observed that social insects were largely self-organized entities who co-ordinated their activities through communication with nearest members in the network.
+A new theory developed from observation of animal behavior –ants, bees, and butterflies has led to the development of swarm intelligence applications.
+Scientists observed that social insects were largely self-organized entities who co-ordinated their activities through communication with the nearest members in the network.
 This works well in finding out the shortest route to a destination, avoiding predators or finding food is the swarm intelligence definition.